Director Roland Emmerich

 It's almost unbelievable that, on release, Cronenberg was repeatedly forced to explain in interviews that his film was a black comedy inspired by a work of classic English literature and not an exhortation to go and fuck in car wrecks.
 The mid-90s was a time of almost unparalleled tabloid frenzy – they'd already managed to ban 'Reservoir Dogs', 'Child's Play 3' and 'Man Bites Dog' – but the furore over 'Crash' was the most idiotic of all.
 Because the film isn't – and was never meant to be – particularly shocking.
 This is a work of sleek, otherworldly science fiction.
 Transcendent and gorgeously strange, simultaneously an attack on and a celebration of shallowness, self-gratification and yuppie values.
 It's damn funny, too.
-Tom Huddleston
+TH

 Director Abbas Kiarostami

 Cast Homayoun Ershadi, Abdolrahman Bagheri, Afshin Khorshid Bakhtiari, Safar Ali Moradi, Mir Hossein Noori

 Most ’90s moment The enigmatic final scene, in which Kiarostami gives a glimpse into the making of the film.